 In special-interest houses, students create distinct learning communities and live with a unified vision.
-They come together to share interests and passions, learn from and support one another and educate the larger campus community.
-There are five Special Interest Houses accepting new and returning applicants.
-These houses include the Language House, the Peace House, the Gaming House, the Healthy Living House and new for 2017-2018 academic year, the Music and Art House.
+They come together to share interests and passions, learn from and support one another, and educate the larger campus community.
+There are four Special Interest Houses accepting new and returning applicants.
+These houses include the Language House, the Gaming House, the Robinson-Barland house, and the Healthy Living House.

-For questions regarding Special Interest Housing please contact Stephanie Patterson at email@example.com.
+For questions regarding the current Special Interest Houses or about creating a new Special Interest House, please contact John Haky at John.Haky@goucher.edu

 The language house is a living and learning community that provides students with the opportunity to foster their learning of foreign languages and culture.
 Speaking a foreign language and attending different foreign language and cultural events is the central focus of programming within Language House.
 Students who choose to live in this house agree to practice speaking a foreign language in the house.
 All residents of the House must commit to improving their foreign language and cultural skills.
 Residents who reside in the Language House are required to attend 8 language tables per semester organized by the language coordinators.
 More information can also be found at the Language House's blog, found here.

 The Healthy Living House is a living community that provides students with an opportunity to choose a substance-free lifestyle and to live together in a supportive environment focusing on wellness.
 Students who choose to live in this house agree to live a substance-free lifestyle.
 The use and possession of tobacco, alcohol and other drugs by all resident students and their guests is not permitted at any time in the house.

 A substance-free environment is defined as one where the following is prohibited.
 Students agree to refrain from the use of these substances in their personal lives in, and out of the residence halls:

 - All use of cigarettes, cigars or burning tobacco in any form (this includes e-cigarettes), which is already prohibited by Goucher policy

 - Use and possession of alcohol, regardless of age